zackgithuboriginal/trestore-milestone-project-4/README.md

 **Expected:** The user should be able to open a page to view the details of one of their previous orders.

 **Result:** From the profile page a user can select the 'Details' link of an order in the order history table.
-THis will navigate them to the order details page for that order, where the information about the order will be displyaed.
+This will navigate them to the order details page for that order, where the information about the order will be displayed.

 ![Image of order details page](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/order-details.PNG)